Why so many people in China are becoming mermaids

 But on April 28, this huge aquarium welcomed 100 mermaids, all flapping their technicolor tails while gliding through the water in choreographed movements.

 The purpose?
 To break the Guinness World Record for largest underwater mermaid show, part of celebrations to mark the hotel and resort's third anniversary.
-Leading the record-setting shoal was Dada Li, one of the country's pioneering mermaids and China's ambassador to PADI, the world's largest diving association.

 What is mermaid diving?

-Note: Correction: An earlier version of this story mistakenly reported that Dada Li took part in the Guinness World Record event.
-The article has been updated.